antonioparraga/loopback-example-app/README.md

 ## Model and Persistence

 Persistence in loopback is performed by [Juggler](https://github.com/strongloop/loopback-datasource-juggler), an ORM/ODM that provides a common set of interfaces for interacting with databases, REST APIs, and other types of data sources.
 It was originally forked from [JugglingDB](https://github.com/1602/jugglingdb).
-Take into account that traditional ORMs are designed to work mainly against databases.
-This way allow to interact with whatever and make completely transparent the source of the information.

-Model is defined within the subdirectory `models`.
-Each entity within our model has an specification file in .json and a .js file to add business logic and customize the entity.
+Entities are defined within the subdirectory `models`.
+Each entity has an .json specification file and a .js file for custom business logic and behavior.

 Example of .json specification for the entity Patient: